 ● Drowsiness, blurred vision, headaches, dizziness

-● Certain ethnic populations (African Americans, Latinos, Asians, Asian and American Indians).
+● Certain ethnic populations (African Americans, Latinos, Asians, American Indians)

 ● Frequent urination